How Egypt's Income Tax System Works

 Look, here are a few practical things to keep in mind about your Egyptian payslip.

 Check your NOSI cap.
-If you earn above EGP 14,500 monthly, make sure your employer isn't deducting more than EGP 1,595 for NOSI.
+If your 2026 insurable wage is at or above EGP 16,700 monthly, make sure your employee NOSI line is not above the planning cap of EGP 1,837.
 Overpayment happens more often than you'd think, especially at smaller companies with manual payroll.

 Understand your payslip line items.
 Your payslip should separately show gross salary, NOSI deduction, health insurance deduction, taxable income, and income tax.
 If any of these are missing or lumped together, ask HR for a detailed breakdown.